michaelshiloh/robotaPsyche/weeklySchedule.md

 - Must include discussion points or questions
 - Following the presentation will be about 5 minutes of discussion
 - Schedule for presentations is [here](studentPresentations.md)
-	- Each pair of presenters will be added 2 weeks before they are due to speak
+	- Each pair of presenters will be selected 1 week before they are due to speak

 #### Reading Assignment Due February 7

 - Introduction and the first story (Robbie) in [*I, Robot*](https://github.com/michaelshiloh/resourcesForClasses/blob/master/doc/I_Robot.pdf) by Isaac Asimov
 	- Hassan and Sonya to lead
+- Watch Casey Reas' [Eyeo2012](https://vimeo.com/45851523) talk

 #### Assignment Due February 9